faassen/secretweblog_zola/content/posts/what-is-pythonic.md

 tags = ["python", "pythonic"]
 +++

-# What is Pythonic?

-*What the heck does "pythonic" mean?*
+_What the heck does "pythonic" mean?_

 This was a question asked a few months ago, on, of all places, the EuroPython mailing list, which is mainly used to plan the EuroPython